 The Lotus 72 had a legendary engine.
 Lotus had led the way with the Cosworth DFV.
 Its winning streak started in '67 - when it was fitted in the Lotus 49.
 Graham Hill and Jim Clark were the first drivers to reap the rewards.
 The 'Double Four Valve' V8 would go on to become the gold standard Formula One engine.
-Unfortunately for Lotus, the DFV engine was also available to their rivals!
-They were quick to seize upon the source of their success.
+Unfortunately for Lotus, their rivals were quick to seize upon the source of their success.
 Not exactly unknown in F1!
-By the end of the '60s, it seemed like every car in the paddock had a DFV!
-That was great for the sport, as it fostered close, competitive racing.
-It was not entirely to Lotus' liking, however!
-They had acquired a taste for leading F1 ... and the ubiquity of the DFV was eroding that lead.
-Something had to be done about that!
+By the end of the '60s, it seemed like every car in the paddock had a DFV engine.
+That was great for the sport - since it fostered close, competitive racing.
+But it was not entirely to Lotus' liking.
+They had acquired a taste for leading GPs.
+The ubiquity of the DFV was eroding that lead.

-Lotus had the lead back!
-Jochen Rindt duly won four races on the spin.
-Tragically, that was before crashing in qualifying for the Italian GP, at Monza.
+Lotus had their lead back!
+Driver Jochen Rindt duly won four races on the spin.
+He then crashed in qualifying for the Italian GP, at Monza.
 He was fatally injured.
 Remarkably, Rindt still went on to win the 1970 World Championship.
 That is how dominant he had been, up to that point!
 Team-mate Emerson Fittipaldi likewise took a drivers' title - in '72.
 Indeed, he was the youngest driver to do so, at the time.
 He was just 25 years of age.
 In '73, Ronnie Peterson - also in a 72 - amassed a record nine pole positions in a season.
-From 1970 to '75, Lotus ruled the F1 roost.
+From 1970 to '75, then, Lotus ruled the F1 roost.
 Their early adoption of the Cosworth DFV had paid huge dividends.
 The Lotus 72 was the chief beneficiary!